infobloxopen/db-controller/README.md

 1. Integration tests run against server box-3.
 Before running your tests, you'll have to update the cluster you are running against with the version you have your changes.
 Otherwise it'll run against an old version

-2. Update file dbc_end2end_test.go (line 56) with a class name of your own (let's say you username).
+2. Update file dbc_end2end_test.go (line 56) and file '.id' in the root folder, with a class name of your own (let's say your username).
 That will be used to create a namespace and the CRDs under it.

-3. if you want to read a single test at a time replace It() by Fit(), this is a focused test and only this test will run (output shows failure, but this is intended not to fool you ran everything successfully)
+3. if you want to read a single test at a time replace It() by Fit() in the test class, this is a focused test and only this test will run (output shows failure, but this is intended, not to fool you that everything ran successfully)

-4. update file .id with the same name you used in step 2
+4. in case the tests failed in the middle, sometimes the resources are not deleted from the AWS account.
+So you can go in there and delete the RDSs that were created.
+They can be searched for by using the namespace you set in step 2.